tsbaguley/erem_tools/README.md

 # erem_tools
 Tools for working with the egocentric relational event model

-R tools for working with the egocentric relational event model - particualrly focal observation data using informR and relevent packages in R.
+R tools for working with the egocentric relational event model - particularly focal observation data using informR and relevent packages in R.